harikrishnaalvala/ajackus_assignment/README.md

 # Add New User:

 Click the Add User button.
-Fill out the form with the employee's details: First Name, Last Name, Email, and Department.
+Fill out the form with the User's details: First Name, Last Name, Email, and Department.
-Click Submit to add the employee to the list.
+Click Submit to add the User to the list.

 # Edit User:

-Click the Edit button beside any employee's record in the table.
+Click the Edit button beside any User's record in the table.
 Update the details and click Update to save the changes.

 # Delete User:

-Click the Delete button beside any employee's record to delete it from the system.
+Click the Delete button beside any User's record to delete it from the system.
 # View Users:

 Users records will be displayed in a table, including their User ID, First Name, Last Name, Email, and Department.